 The objective of narcissistic abuse is power.
 Narcissists may intentionally diminish or hurt other people.
 It’s important to remember that narcissistic abuse stems from insecurity and is designed to dominate you.
 Abusers’ goals are to increase their control and authority while creating doubt, shame, and dependency in their victims.
 They want to feel superior to avoid hidden feelings of inferiority.
 Understanding this can empower you.

 Like all bullies, despite their defences of rage, arrogance, and self-inflation, they suffer from shame.
 Appearing weak and humiliated is their biggest fear.
 Knowing this, it’s essential not to take personally the words and actions of an abuser.
 This enables you to confront narcissistic abuse.

 When you forget an abuser’s motives, you may naturally react in some of these ineffective ways:

-- Seeking Understanding.
-This can drive your behavior if you desperately want to be understood.
+This can drive your behaviour if you desperately want to be understood.
 It’s based on the false hope that a narcissist is interested in understanding you, while a narcissist is only interested in winning a conflict and having the superior position.
 Depending upon the degree of narcissism, sharing your feelings may also expose you to more hurt or manipulation.
 It’s better to share your feelings with someone safe who cares about them.